admkowal/jw-quiz/README.md

 A quiz app for learning and entertainment with the objective to learn Bible principles.

 ## Tasks for 1.0.0
-1. As a user I want to choose a my username to start playing
+1. As an admin I want to be able to create a session with a name
+  - FE Create admin panel with form - Create session moves to /admin/session/:id
+  - BE expose api/session POST (database: sessions) (shema: {id, name})
 2. As a user I want to choose a session.
-(If there is only want I should join automatically)
+(If there is only one I should join automatically)
+  - FE create a list of tiles with open sessions on /session route.
+Click moves user to /session/:id.
+Id is a number.
+(For start / route should redirect to /session)
+  - FE /session/:id should connect to socket
+  - BE expose api/sessions GET to fetch the sessions on /session route
-3. As an admin I want to log in to app with my credentials
+3. As a user I want to choose a username to start playing
-4. As an admin I want to be able to create a session with a name
+  - FE create a form to specify username for a player on first seen view on /session/:id
+  - BE socket.on 'add player' - save to DB and emit 'new player'
-5. As an admin I want to be able within the session view to generate new question from database (Seen least recently should be choosen)
+4. As an admin I want to be able within the session view to generate new question from database (Seen least recently should be choosen)
+  - FE - Generate question button on /admin/session/:id socket.emit 'generate question'
+  - BE - socket.on 'generate question' (should get question from database, save it to session and then emit the question to client) and socket.emit 'new question'
-6. As a user I want to choose an answer (4 possible)
+5. As a user I want to choose an answer (4 possible)
+  - FE - interface for question and for answers. socket.on 'new question' - display new question and answers, socket.emit 'answer' on answer
+  - BE socket.on 'answer'.
+Should check if all players answered.
+If yes then socket.emit 'question end'
-7. As a user and as an admin I want to see which answer was choosed by majority and if it was correct one (If not - correct one should not be highlighted)
+6. As a user and as an admin I want to see which answer was choosed by majority and if it was correct one (If not - correct one should not be highlighted)
+  - FE socket.on 'question end' displayed choosed answer and higlight on red or green to indicate if the answer was correct

 ## Tasks for 1.5.0
 1. As a user I want be able to specify my native language (PL, BG)
 2. As a user I want to see which answer was choosed by others (higlight and number)
+3. As an admin I want to log in to app with my credentials
+  - FE /admin route - form with login credentials
+  - BE serve /admin route as index.html
+  - BE expose api/login credentials

 ## Tasks for 2.0.0
 1. As a user I want to see the 'heavens treasures' that we as a team won.
 (Every correct answer is worth 100 points, if there is more correct answers second one is worth 50, third 25, and forth 12).